Difference Between Cavity and Pit

 Main Differences Between Cavity and Pit

-1. Cavities occur when bacteria degrade the enamel of a single tooth, whereas pits usually occur between two teeth.
+1. Cavities occur when bacteria degrade the enamel of a single tooth, whereas pits occur between two teeth.

 2. Cavities result from poor dental health, whereas pits occur naturally or develop alongside permanent teeth growth.